v4ngelix/w8-tracker/README.md

 [  ] On init load key from local storage
 [  ] If no key, create temp in app memory?
 [  ] Separate url for ligin.
-Dunno if w8 boh.ee/login local stor file cab be read from root [  ] Shine effect every other minute?
-[  ] Mony, 6monyh, yr, alll
-w8 show and define periods.
+Dunno if w8 boh.ee/login local stor file cab be read from root [  ] Mony, 6monyh, yr, alll w8 show and define periods.
 * return to tartu
 * return to tartu vol2
-hydration' load stuff amd confs eyc vith workers confeti when new low score flames if new high score
+hydration' load stuff amd confs eyc vith workers confetti when new low score flames if new high score

 * Is it safe to listen to port:80?